-Additional opportunities for web media promotion include talk at events such as TEDx: an independently organized TED event.
+Additional opportunities for web media promotion include talsk at events such as TEDx: an independently organized TED event.
 These events can achieve extremely high profile and impact and are becoming increasingly common in other fields of science.
 The Eotvos University group has put together a useful summary and guide to the most popular science education and video sites.
 The document can be found in the LSC Document Control Center (DCC).

-Our recently-created LVC YouTube channel is also curating educational multimedia, including much of the content produced for the GW150914 and GW151226 announcements and a number of susbequent public lectures, TEDx talks and other public events delivered by LVC scientists.
+Our recently-created LVC YouTube channel is also curating educational multimedia, including much of the content produced for the GW150914 and subsequent announcements and a number of public lectures, TEDx talks and other public events delivered by LVC scientists.
+YouTube has also been successful at disseminating discovery announcements as evidenced by the live streaming of the GW170817 press conference.